-Product YRT ROLE 6.
-1. 1.
-11 - Priority A ction Items Deliver Partner Advocate Stakeholders Timing 4.
-Discuss and develop with Traditional Owner Groups opportunities for culture awareness activities with local YVDR businesses and attractions eg ngurrak barring RidgeWalk.
-1 Traditional Owners, Local Councils, Industry М 5.
-Ensuring Acknowledgement of Country Statements and/or Welcome to Country ceremonies are conducted at key tourism industry functions and relevant experiences throughout the YVDR to continue to raise cultural awareness and respect. ✓ Traditional Owners, Industry S 6.
-Encourage local tourism businesses and their staff to undertake cultural awareness and environmental training with Traditional Owner approved or endorsed trainers or organisations. ✓ Traditional Owners, Local Councils, Industry S Traditional Owners - Cultural 7.
+Product YRT ROLE Priority A ction Items Deliver Partner Advocate Stakeholders Timing 4.
+Discuss and develop with Traditional Owner Groups opportunities for culture awareness activities with local YVDR businesses and attractions eg RidgeWalk (ngurrak barring).
+1 Traditional Owners, YRT, Local Councils, Industry м 5.
+Ensuring Acknowledgement of Country Statements and/or Welcome to Country ceremonies are conducted at key tourism industry functions and relevant experiences throughout the YVDR to continue to raise cultural awareness and respect.
+1 YRT, Traditional Owners, Industry S 6.
+Encourage local tourism businesses and their staff to undertake cultural awareness and environmental training with Traditional Owner approved or endorsed trainers or organisations.
+1 YRT,Traditional Owners, Local Councils, Industry S Traditional Owners - Cultural 7.
 Support the Wurundjeri Woi-wurrung Aboriginal Cultural Heritage Aboriginal Corporation in their plans for the development of the Nangenala property in Healesville including the potential development of a cultural centre and visitor experience.
-1 Traditional Owners М Awareness and Interpretation/ experiences 8.
+1 YRT,Traditional Owners М Awareness and Interpretation/ experiences 8.
 Assist Traditional Owner Groups in the development of a range of Traditional Owner owned, led or endorsed visitor experiences, including night-time, that complement existing and new product to support the principles of economic self determination.
-1 Traditional Owners М 9.
+J Traditional Owners,YRT м 9.
 Provide employment opportunities for the Traditional Owner community across the tourism industry including, and in addition to, roles that have a connection with ensuring a healthy Country or provide an opportunity for their cultural heritage and stories to be shared in an approved manner.
-1 Local Councils, Traditional Owners S 10 D. Undertake an audit of First Peoples tourism product in the region and develop comprehensive list of First Peoples experiences across the region including opportunities to provide connection to country for Traditional Owner groups.
-1 Local Councils, Traditional Owners S П .
+J Local Councils, Traditional Owners, YRT S 10 Description of the second s J Local Councils, Traditional Owners, YRT S 11 .
 Tourism stakeholders be ready to assist the Traditional Owner Groups in their capacity building to develop their own unique visitor experiences.
-1 Traditional Owners, Local Councils, Industry М
+1 YRT, Traditional Owners, Local Councils, Industry М